 Grow my own, my own seeds shall be sown in New York City

-Taupin has often admitted to a love/hate relationship with New York City many times, and this is an eloquent summing-up circa 1972.
+Taupin has often seemed to have a love/hate relationship with New York City many times, and this is an eloquent summing-up circa 1972.

 Music is Elton on piano plus chiming mandolin by Johnstone and understated percussion by Olsson.
 As befits the subject matter, it's given a melancholy melody, one that's quite catchy and creates an air of reflection, almost a calm-after-the-storm feel.
 I suppose that it doesn't close the album (which would seem most fitting, given its bookend status with "Honky Cat") because of this downbeat feel; it would seem that John wanted to finish on an upbeat note, hence the upbeat, somewhat silly doo-woppish finale of "Hercules".